zcactusss/project-gammaa/README.md

 The application presents results through a dynamic and user-friendly interface.
 It ensures smooth interaction by updating content without reloading the page.
 The project combines concepts of web development, API integration, and data processing.Overall, it provides a practical solution for real-world location-based recommendation needs
+ Phase 1: Problem Identification and Requirement Analysis This phase focuses on understanding the real-world problem and defining the objectives of the system.
+In the context of a smart nearby place recommender, the problem lies in efficiently identifying relevant locations around a user without requiring manual search across multiple platforms.
+Requirement analysis involves identifying user needs, system inputs such as geographic location, and expected outputs such as ranked recommendations.
+This phase ensures that the system is designed with a clear purpose and aligned with user expectations.